SelenaMa9812/SelenaMa9812/README.md

 国泰君安短周期多因子阿尔法选股策略复现： [Short-term_Multi-factor_Alpha](https://github.com/SelenaMa9812/Short-term_Multi-factor_Alpha)

+## Introduction
 👋 Hi, I’m Yidi Ma，currently studying at the School of Data Science in Fudan University.
-I firmly chose this direction from the pilot major named Big Data Management and Application in Harbin Institute of Technology.
-After graduation, I attend graduate school at Fudan University，because Fudan is the first university in China to establish a big data institute in 2016.
+I firmly chose this direction from the pilot major named Big Data Management and Application beginning in Harbin Institute of Technology in 2018.
+After graduation, I attend graduate school at Fudan University in 2020，because Fudan is the first university in China to establish a big data institute in 2016.

 Programming is difficult, but each time it brings me happiness when I finish my coding, which can never be compared with any entertainments or games!